bingtimren/Answer42/README.md

 Display:
 * Date / time / weekday / battery level
 * Name of currently running "what"
-* How long has it been running (or not started)
+* How long has it been running
 * Percentage indicator
 * Target length, remaining, ends at
 Interactions:
 * Alarm (time out):
    * Vibe to reminder
    * Determine state, and change to next state if time out
-   * If current what finished, commit current record? set current what to NIL, start it, and return loop
+   * If current what finished (forced finish), commit current record or NoFin, set current what to NIL, start it, and return loop
    * State change:
       * Running reminder during target length
       * Extension reminder 1 during extension 1